olebole/irafdoc/doc/echelle.dofoe.rst

   <p>
   1. The following example uses artificial data and may be executed at the terminal (with IRAF V2.10).
-This is also the sequence performed by the test procedure <tt>"demos dofoe"</tt>.
+This is also the sequence performed by the test procedure <span style="font-family: monospace;">"demos dofoe"</span>.
 Because the images are small the dispersion solution is somewhat simplistic.
   </p>
   <pre>